Canadian gov't admits new passports susceptible to curling

 While some may wonder whether the issue with the passport cover could lead to those documents being recalled, in Canada at least, "as there are no defects, there are no plans to recall the new passports," IRCC said.

 Have you had any issues with your new Canadian passport?
-Share your story and send us photos by emailing us at dotcom@bellmedia.ca with your name and location.
+Share your story and send us photos by emailing dotcom@bellmedia.ca with your name, location and phone number.
 Your comments may be used in a CTVNews.ca story.